3-ark/Cognito---alpha/DOCS.md

 - you can choose `duckduckgo` or `brave` as your web source
 - adjust `char limit` to control the maximum amount of characters you want to share in your conversation. decrease this amount if you have limited context window.
+- Google added.
+Note: Sometimes you should visit yourself for the first search to gain access.
 ## File Structure

 Key project structure with implementation details: